wwilk/alexa-learning/README.md

 * mvn clean package (in project root directory)
 * send target/alexa-learning-0.0.1-SNAPSHOT.jar to your hosting (for example via scp)
 * install JRE 8 on your hosting
 * execute following command "java -jar alexa-learning-0.0.1-SNAPSHOT.jar"
+* insert values for variables in lambda_py - BACKEND_URL (public DNS of your hosting + port 8080) and APP_ID (taken from alexa.amazon.com)
+* deploy lambda.py as a Lambda function in AWS console

 Intents
 ====